We ring the bell: All children welcome to school

 90% of all children with a disability in the world are out of school.
 That is approximately 33 million children.
 The majority of them live in the poorest parts of Africa, Asia and Latin America*.
 For several years the Liliane Foundation is pushing to change these figures by promoting good quality and inclusive education for all children.

-Last year, the bell was rung by 264.540 children at 1.584 schools in 26 countries.
-This year, we rang the bell again.
+The bell was rung by 270,331 children at 1,321 schools in 27 countries.
 Because all children with a disability should feel that they are welcome to school, wherever they are in the world.

 Welcome to School Case

 New is the Welcome to School Case, containing tools to assess the accessibility of school by children themselves, in a playful way.
 All partner organisations will have a Welcome to School Case and will organise demonstrations.

 Mary lives in India.
 She was born with cerebral palsy.
 At school, she was not recognized and teachers did not take interest in her studies.
 The “We Ring The Bell” Campaign increased awareness among her teachers, Mary says.
 Now, she is treated equally by her teachers, they always help her and appreciate her.

 Sign language training Togo

 At High Schools in Bè-Plage and Agbalépédogan in Togo, students with a hearing impairment often drop out because of a lack of teachers with specific skills to help them.
 After the “We Ring The Bell” campaign in 2018, both schools have made up a list with teachers voluntary to receive a training in sign language.
 The Parent’s Associations of the schools will insert a budget line in the annual budget to financially support these teachers.